MicrosoftDocs/visualstudio-docs/docs/profiling/collecting-concurrency-data-for-an-aspnet-web-application.md

 ms.workload:
   - "aspnet"
 ---
-# Collecting Concurrency Data for an ASP.NET Web Application Using the Profiler Command Line
+# Collect concurrency data for an ASP.NET Web Application Using the Profiler Command Line
 The concurrency method of [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] Profiling Tools enables you to collect resource contention data.

 ## Common Tasks